miladrahimi/phprouter/README.md

 A URL might have one or more variable parts like product IDs on a shopping website.
 We call it a route parameter.
-You can catch them by controller arguments like the example below.
+You can catch them by controller method arguments like the example below.

 ```php
 use MiladRahimi\PhpRouter\Router;